 - 2. The tracker in the corner highlights in red threats* approaching from different vectors.
 It’s extremely useful for confirming at-a-glance the direction in which danger lurks. *(Threat color can vary based on colorblindness settings)

 - 3. Ability cooldowns and ammo totals are grouped together to make their availability easy to confirm.
 Current weapons and available ammo are also displayed.

 - 4. When you get hit, damage will initially deplete the white shield gauge.
 Once the shield is shattered, hazards will begin chipping away at your red health gauge.
 If this is fully depleted, your Guardian will perish.
 When in danger, rest briefly behind cover, hidden from enemy attacks, to give the shield time to regenerate.

-Rewards earned will be shown onscreen on the right side.
-Most often this will be Glimmer and other types of currency gained by defeating foes.
-Weapons and armor pulled from loot caches and engrams picked up from vanquished targets will also be displayed.
+Rewards earned will be shown on the right side of your screen.
+Most often this will be Glimmer or other types of currency, weapons and armor pulled from loot caches, and engrams picked up from vanquished targets.

 After picking up a piece of gear, wait for a break in the action, then check out the Character screen to see if you’ve received an upgrade worth equipping right away.
 Check out Weapons, Armor, and Rewards

 for more about upgrades.